port-labs/port-docs/docs/tutorials/use-port-in-your-cicd.md

 ## Scenario

-You want to use your existing CI/CD to report to Port about your microservice Entities.
+You want to use your existing CI/CD to report your microservice Entities to Port.

 ## Code example